 - a.
-PREPA's Low Voltage Ride-Through (LVRT) Requirements: - i.
-From Figure 1, PREPA requires all generation to remain online and be able to ride-through faults down to 0.0 perunit (measured at the point of interconnection), for up to 600 ms. - ii.
-All generation remains online and operating during and after normally cleared faults on the point of interconnection, and - iii.
+PREPA's Low Voltage Ride-Through (LVRT) Requirements: - From Figure 1, PREPA requires all generation to remain online and be able to ride-through three phase and single phase faults down to 0.0 per-unit (measured at the point of interconnection), for up to 600 ms. - ii.
+All generation remains online and operating during and after normally cleared faults on the point of interconnection. - iii.
 All generation remains online and operating during backupcleared faults on the point of interconnection.

-- b.
+- iv.
+During the fault conditions, the PV facility shall operate on maximum reactive current injection mode. - b.
 PREPA's Overvoltage Ride-Through (OVRT) Requirements: - i.
-PREPA requires all generation to remain online and able to ride-through overvoltage conditions specified by the following values:
+PREPA requires all generation to remain online and able to ridethrough symmetrical and asymmetrical overvoltage conditions specified by the following values: